Stronger (Britney Spears song): Chart performance

 In the United States, "Stronger" entered the top 40 of the Billboard Hot 100 at number 29 on December 30, 2000.
 It later peaked at number 11.
 It also peaked at number 17 on the Billboard Top 40 Mainstream chart.
 It was also certified gold by the Recording Industry Association of America (RIAA).
 "Stronger" also peaked at number two on the Hot Dance Music/Maxi-Singles Sales component chart, and number 37 on Rhythmic Top 40.
 As of June 2012, "Stronger" has sold 415,000 physical units, with 270,000 paid digital downloads in the United States.
 It is Spears' third best-selling physical single in the country.

 "Stronger" also achieved commercial success worldwide, reaching number one in Mexico and was the number-one best-selling single in 2001, and reaching number four in Austria and Sweden, six in Ireland and Switzerland, and eight in Finland, while reaching the top 20 in several European countries.
-On the week of December 16, 2000, "Stronger" debuted at number seven in The Official Charts Company from the United Kingdom, falling to number 11 in the following week.
+On the week of December 16, 2000, "Stronger" debuted at number seven in The Official Charts Company from the United Kingdom, falling to number 11 in the following week, her first single not to reach the top five there.
 In Australia, the song peaked at number 13, and was later certified platinum by the Australian Recording Industry Association (ARIA), for shipments of more than 70,000 units of the single.
 In France, "Stronger" reached number 20, making it the lowest chart position for the song worldwide.
 However, it was certified gold by the Syndicat National de l'Édition Phonographique (SNEP), for selling over 250,000 units of the single.
 In Germany, the song reached number four on the Media Control Charts, being certified gold by the Bundesverband Musikindustrie (BVMI) for shipping over 250,000 units of the single.